Persecution of Falun Gong: Internet censorship

-In response to censorship of the Chinese Internet, Falun Gong practitioners in North America developed a suite of software tools that could be used by bypass online censorship and surveillance.
+In response to censorship of the Chinese Internet, Falun Gong practitioners in North America developed a suite of software tools such as Freegate and Ultrasurf to bypass online censorship and surveillance.
+These two freeware programs are capable to circumvent China's Great Firewall by routing internet traffic through proxy servers.

 Torture and extrajudicial killing

 Reeducation

 A key component of the Communist Party's campaign is the reeducation or "transformation" of Falun Gong practitioners.
 Transformation is described as "a process of ideological reprogramming whereby practitioners are subjected to various methods of physical and psychological coercion until they recant their belief in Falun Gong."

 The transformation process usually occurs in prisons, labor camps, reeducation centers and other detention facilities.
 In 2001 Chinese authorities ordered that no Falun Gong practitioner was to be spared from the coercive measures used to make them renounce their faith.
 The most active were sent directly to labor camps, "where they are first 'broken' by beatings and other torture."
 Former prisoners report being told by the guards that "no measures are too excessive" to elicit renunciation statements, and practitioners who refuse to renounce Falun Gong are sometimes killed in custody.

 The transformation is considered successful once the Falun Gong practitioner signs five documents: a "guarantee" to stop practicing Falun Gong; a promise to sever all ties to the practice; two self-criticism documents critiquing their own behaviour and thinking; and criticisms of Falun Gong doctrine.
 In order to demonstrate the sincerity of their renunciations, practitioners are made to vilify Falun Gong in front of an audience or on videotape.
 These recordings may then be used by state-run media as part of a propaganda effort.
 In some camps the newly reeducated must partake in the transformation of other practitioners—including by inflicting physical abuse on others—as proof that they have fully renounced Falun Gong's teachings.

 An account of the transformation process was published by The Washington Post in 2001:

 At a police station in western Beijing, Ouyang was stripped and interrogated for five hours.
 "If I responded incorrectly, that is if I didn't say, 'Yes,' they shocked me with the electric truncheon," he said.

 Then, he was transferred to a labor camp in Beijing's western suburbs.
 There, the guards ordered him to stand facing a wall.
 If he moved, they shocked him.
 If he fell down from fatigue, they shocked him.